 These units tend to be more affordable than the LED units.
 They display a black reticle that is excellent for day use – even when the sun is out and about.
 Although the black display is much easier to see in bright conditions than their LED cousins, it can be difficult to see the reticle when ranging on shaded areas, dark objects, or during low light conditions.

-If you like the LCD screen with the black display, look for a rangefinder that has the option of using a backlighting feature, for example the Nikon Monarch 1200 Laser Rangefinder.
+If you like the LCD screen with the black display, look for a rangefinder that has the option of using a backlighting feature.
 This will come in handy for when you need that illuminated moment to see the reticle and read what’s on the display.